Potential Ignited

 Opemipo

-Opemipo, Minds Matter Los Angeles’ Class of 2014, completed her undergraduate degree at Stanford University.
-In August 2020, she began her medical school journey in a dual program at UCLA’s David Geffen School of Medicine and Charles Drew University of Medicine and Science.
+Opemipo, Minds Matter Los Angeles’ Class of 2014, has always pushed boundaries.
+After earning her undergraduate degree from Stanford University, she completed a dual‑degree MD/MBA program at UCLA’s David Geffen School of Medicine, Charles Drew University of Medicine and Science, and UCLA Anderson School of Management.
+Today, she is an internal medicine resident — a doctor committed to expanding access to quality care.